-Empower Missouri has a long history of fighting for criminal justice reform.
+Empower Missouri has a long history of fighting for criminal legal system reform.

-We work across the five stages of the criminal justice system:
+We work across the five stages of the criminal legal system:

 - Policing: We advocate for policies that dramatically reduce bias in policing, ensure that citizens’ rights are protected in all interactions with law enforcement, and hold police officers accountable for inappropriate use of force or other violations of citizen rights.